Andrew Vaughn Player Props: White Sox vs. Phillies

 Andrew Vaughn At The Plate

-- Vaughn has 15 hits this season and a team-best OBP of .394.

-- Among the qualifying hitters in MLB, his batting average ranks 76th, his on-base percentage ranks 39th, and he is 107th in the league in slugging.
+- Among qualified hitters, he ranks 76th in batting average, while his on-base percentage ranks 39th and he is 107th in slugging.

 - Vaughn has driven in a run in eight games this season (53.3%), including two games with multiple runs batted in.